rezashahnazar/backtracking/README.md

 4. Each doctor (of 18) should have a total of 5 shifts in the 30 days of the month (18 times 5 = 30 times 3 = 90).
 5. Shifts for each doctor should be evenly distributed.

-No Library is used in this project and nothing is imported.
-No interactions with a file or a databse is needed.
-Every thing is coded in a single file.
+Tkinter library is used to make a GUI for showing the final schedule in a formatted table.
+"GUI.py" loads "DoctorShifts.py" at first, then uses Tkinter to produce the GUI.